Project 1: The No-HJKL Navigator

 3.6 Edge Cases

-- Very long line with many punctuation characters.
+- Very long lines

 3.7 Real World Outcome